-Kayla Standish picked up where she left off last year, when she had 30 points in back-to-back NCAA tournament games, with 22 points.
-Katelan Redmon added 15 points with 13 assists, and Kelly Bowen matched her career high with 17.
+Kayla Standish picked up when she left off last year when she had 30 points in back-to-back NCAA tournament games with 22 points.
+Katelan Redmon added 15 point with 13 assists, and Kelly Bowen matched her career high with 17.

 Oregon State transfer Haiden Palmer added 14 points in her first start.

 All eyes were on the point to see how the Bulldogs were going to do without the only player in NCAA history who amassed more than 2,000 points and 1,000 assists.